-PREPARATION AND PRESENTATION OF INFORMATION Introduction
+PREPARATION AND PRESENTATION OF INFORMATION

 - 220.1 Professional accountants are required to comply with the fundamental principles and apply the conceptual framework set out in Section 120 to identify, evaluate and address threats. - Preparing or presenting information might create a self-interest, intimidation or other threats to compliance with one or more of the fundamental principles.
+This section sets out specific requirements and application material relevant to applying the conceptual framework in such circumstances.